dymmond/esmerald/docs/scheduler/scheduler.md

 <a href='https://asyncz.tarsild.io' target='_blank'>Asyncz</a>, Esmerald comes with a built-in
 scheduler, saving you tons of headaches and simplifying the process of creating them.

-## Scheduler
+## EsmeraldScheduler

-The `Scheduler` is the main object that manages the internal scheduler of `Esmerald` expecting:
+The `EsmeraldScheduler` is the main object that manages the internal scheduler of `Esmerald` expecting:

 * `app` - The Esmerald application.
 Automatically passed upon creating an Esmerald instance.
 * `scheduler_class` - An instance of the `Asyncz` schedule type.
 Passed via `scheduler_class`.